martiantux/kOS-Hoverslam/README.md

 Result:
-If used with assumptions in mind, this script should perform near perfect hoverslam landings, resulting in an extremely efficient (~210m/s delta v) and also look pretty damn cool.
+If used with assumptions in mind, this script should perform near perfect hoverslam landings, resulting in an extremely efficient landing (~210m/s delta v) which also looks pretty damn cool.